Château Los Boldos Tradition Réserve, `Tradición Reserva` Cachapoal Valley Merlot

 Producer

 The estate’s first vineyards were planted in 1948 and today Château Los Boldos has 170 hectares of vineyards planted with Sauvignon Blanc, Chardonnay, Merlot, Cabernet Sauvignon, Carmenère and Syrah.
-The Cachapoal Valley’s Mediterranean climate and high diurnal range, due to the proximity of the Andes mountains, are ideal for growing grapes that retain fresh acidity while achieving optimum ripeness.
+The Cachapoal Valley, in the foothills of the Andes, has a Mediterranean climate and high diurnal range, making it ideal for growing grapes that retain fresh acidity while achieving optimum ripeness.
 The nearby Cachapoal River also moderates temperatures, while stony alluvial soils in the vineyard ensure low yields.
 Château Los Boldos makes wine using fruit exclusively from their own vineyards, therefore retaining control from grape to bottle and ensuring consistently high quality in their wines.

 Château Los Boldos’s wines are fruit-forward with distinct varietal characteristics.
 The whites are unoaked and fermented at a cool 13°C to retain freshness.
 The Sauvignon Blanc is bright and aromatic with vibrant acidity and the Chardonnay displays tropical fruit and citrus characters.
 The reds are aged in used French oak barrels for six months.
 The Merlot is well balanced with soft tannins, while the Carmenère is plush with plenty of blackberry and cassis character.
 The Cabernet Sauvignon has good structure with spicy blackcurrant notes.